balarampratap14/Sample-Python-Applicaton/README.md

 # ansible
-This repository has all the configuration management roles.
+This repository has configuration management roles for deploying the application.